BENcao318/SmartToDoList/README.md

 ## Dependencies

 - Node 10.x or above
+- Jquery 3.6.0 or above
 - NPM 5.x or above
 - PG 6.x
 - BODY-PARSER 1.20